Easter egg decorating with hole reinforcement stickers.

-It was also a complete experiment—I hadn't done this before and wasn't sure how well it would work.
-Wasn't sure how well the stickers would stick to the eggs and wasn't sure how well they would stay on in the dye bath.
+It was also a complete experiment—I hadn’t done this before and wasn’t sure how well it would work.
+I wasn’t sure how well the stickers would stick to the eggs and if they would stay on in the dye bath.

 Here are the dyed eggs before we pulled off the stickers.
 We let them dry first.